 Catamaran cruises can be booked during the day and at sunset.
 Depending on the cruise booked, there are different options from snacks and drinks or dinner and champagne on-board.

-While booking in advance is an option, it’s best to wait until you arrive on the island.
-In downtown San Miguel there are plenty of tour operators, so you can shop around and negotiate the best price.
+If you’re looking to book in advance click here to book your sunset catamaran tour.
+If you want to book upon arrival, in downtown San Miguel there are plenty of tour operators, so you can shop around and negotiate the best price as well

 When looking to go Paddleboarding during your visit to Cozumel look no further than Ha’ Haak Water Adventures.
 The husband and wife team of Rene and Gina will take such good care of you during your time on the water you won’t want it to end.